hn/bsh-home-appliances/README.md

 ### Arduino

-[open-d-bus](open-d-bus/src/main.cpp) is a somewhat hackish implementation of a D-Bus-2 stack.
+[open-d-bus](open-d-bus/) is a somewhat hackish implementation of a D-Bus-2 stack.
 It parses D-Bus traffic, acknowledges frames for locally registered nodes and routes commands to corresponding handler functions.

 [bsh-dbus-logger.ino](bsh-dbus-logger.ino) is an older approach to interpret bus traffic including acknowledgements.

+### Linux

+[bsh-dbus-logger.pl](bsh-dbus-logger.pl) is an older approach to interpret bus traffic including acknowledgements.

 ### Home Assistant / ESPHome